BrenoFariasdaSilva/Worked-Example-Miner-Candidates/README.md

 make dataset
 ```

-## Results - Optional

-Discuss the results obtained in the project.

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 If you have suggestions for improving the code, your insights will be highly welcome.